 If you're looking for a fantastic, incredibly easy, and delicious Andalusian dish, this Spanish recipe for sauteed chickpeas with spinach, also known as "garbanzos con espinacas," is the one.
 This popular spinach and chickpea loose stew is a traditional dish here in Málaga and Seville, Spain, and can be found in most local tapas bars.

-Although here in Spain, this traditional dish is served as a tapa (the Spanish word for an appetizer or small dishes like tortilla española, served while you a caña (beer) or drinks) tapa that can be served as a side dish or as a full meal or main course to your weekly rotation of healthy meals.
+Although here in Spain, this traditional dish is served as a tapa (the Spanish word for an appetizer or small dishes like garlic tomato and pickled roasted red peppers, served with a caña (beer), this dish can be served as a side dish or as a complete meal or main course to your weekly rotation of healthy meals.

 🧾 Key ingredients